camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 * `FULL`: in addition to the events provided by history level `AUDIT`, the following additional events are fired:
     * Form property UPDATE: fired are form properties are being created and/or updated.
     * The default history backend (DbHistoryEventHandler) writes historic variable updates to the database.
 This makes it possible to inspect the intermediate values of a process variable using the history service.
+    * User Operation Log UPDATE: fired when a user performs an operation like claiming a user task, deleagting a user task etc.

 If you need to customize the amount of history events logged, you can provide a custom implementation [HistoryEventProducer](ref:/api-references/javadoc/?org/camunda/bpm/engine/impl/history/producer/HistoryEventProducer.html) and wire it in the process engine configuration.